emartin2109/emartin2109/README.md

 - I’m currently working on [A Chess engine in c](https://github.com/emartin2109/Chess-Engine)

-- I’m currently learning **C++, C# and Designs Patterns**
+- I’m currently learning **Rust, C# and Machine learning theory**

-<h3 align="left">What I like:</h3>
+<h3 align="left">What I Like:</h3>

-- I'm deeply passionate about the intricacies of low-level programming and algorithms. 🧠💻
+- I enjoy working on low-level programming, algorithms, and improving code architecture with design patterns. 🧠💻

-- In addition to my coding adventures, I enjoy delving into the fascinating world of machine learning experimenting with models and uncovering insights from data. 🤖 It's a side passion that adds an extra layer of excitement to my coding journey.
+- I also have an interest in machine learning, where I like experimenting with models and working with data. 🤖

-- Beyond the screen, you'll find me fascinated by the wonders of physics 🌌, strategically navigating the chessboard ♟️, and reaching new heights through the thrilling sport of climbing! 🧗‍♂️
+- Outside of coding, I spend time learning about history 📜, playing chess ♟️, and going climbing 🧗‍♂️.